Dozens flee homes as wildfires rage in Greece, PM urges calm

 Forest fires are common during the summer months in Greece but memories remain vivid of the huge damage and heavy loss of life in 2007, during the most serious outbreak in decades.

-The fires started on several fronts was and Defense Minister Panos Kammenos said arson was possible.
+The fires started on several fronts was and Defence Minister Panos Kammenos said arson was possible.

 "Armed forces have been ordered to start patrols throughout Greece, and particularly in mountainous regions," he said.